nmsdataskills/guides/README.md

-# guides
+# Guides
-A central repository for guides and workshop materials.
+A central repository for NMS Data Skills guides and workshop materials.

+To see the latest version of a guide, or to see a guide that is still under development, you may need to switch to the appropriate feature branch.